cedwardsmedia/dedede/README.md

 ## Installation

 1. Clone the repo.
+2. Ensure dedede.php is executable by running `chmod +x /path/to/dedede.php`
+3. - Run dedede by executing `php dedede.php [command] [path]` OR
-2. Create an symbolic link to Dedede by running `sudo ln -s /path/to/dedede.php /usr/local/dedede`.
+   - Create an symbolic link to Dedede by running `sudo ln -s /path/to/dedede.php /usr/local/dedede`. _The remainder of this document assumes this approach._

 ## Usage